HALL OF FAME HONOREES

-Richard George, a graduate of Millard High School and BYU, set a world record for the javelin throw in his age group at 15 and is considered among the best all-around athletes in Utah high school history.
+Richard George, an alumnus of Millard High School, BYU and the Harvard Graduate School of Business, set a world record for the javelin throw in his age group at 15 and is considered among the best all-around athletes in Utah high school history.
 He went on to win a national AAU competition during his college years and competed in the 1976 Olympics in Montreal.
 George played football as a BYU freshman and also considered competing in college basketball before choosing to focus on track and field.
 George won a bronze medal at the World Games in Helsinki on a European tour following his sophomore year, then went on to place second at the NCAA finals and first at the AAU meet in his junior year.

 Chad Lewis played at Orem High School and BYU, becoming an All-America tight end in 1996 when the Cougars posted a 14-1 record.
 As an undrafted free agent, Lewis signed with the Philadelphia Eagles and helped the team reach the Super Bowl in the 2004 season, while becoming a three-time Pro Bowl selection.
 The husband of 2013 inductee Michele Fellows Lewis, he came to BYU initially as a walk-on and became one of the top tight ends in college football.
 Lewis was instrumental in BYU’s 14-1 season in 1996, including a Cotton Bowl victory over Kansas State, and used his high-jumping ability from track and field to block five kicks in his Cougar career.

 John Stockton played 19 seasons for the Utah Jazz and joined fellow 2012 inductee Karl Malone in leading the team to two NBA Finals appearances.
 Stockton retired in 2003 as the NBA’s all-time leader in assists and steals.
-Stockton was a 10-time NBA All-Star and, like Malone, was inducted in the Naismith Memorial Basketball Hall of Fame.
+Stockton was a 10-time NBA All-Star.
+Like Malone, he was inducted in the Naismith Memorial Basketball Hall of Fame in 2009.
 Stockton joined Malone as a co-MVP of the 1993 NBA All-Star Game in Salt Lake City and his buzzer-beating shot in Game 6 at Houston in the 1997 Western Conference finals sent the Jazz to the NBA Finals for the first time.
-The Gonzaga graduate will be inducted into the College Basketball Hall of Fame in November.
+The Gonzaga graduate was inducted into the College Basketball Hall of Fame in 2017.

 CLASS OF 2011